mindsphere/mindconnect-nodejs/README.md

 Create an asset (In example it is called **AcmeMotor**) of type Engine in AssetManager for your data.

-### Step 2: Create an agent of type MindConnectLib in Mindsphere
+### Step 2: Create an agent of type MindConnectLib in MindSphere

 Create an agent in Asset Manager of type core.MindConnectLib create initial JSON token and store it to file (e.g. agentconfig.json)